Whether you are a visitor or a local, the following is a list of some of the best Zurich cafés.

 Café du Bonheur

 This is more of a neighbourhood coffee shop, but the ambiance is always lovely, the food is top-notch and, more importantly, the coffee is very good.
 Please click here for a more comprehensive review of Café du Bonheur.

 Napfgasse 4, 8001 Zürich

-More commonly referred to as Café Schober, this is a cosy and old-fashioned coffee shop tucked away in the Old Town.
+More commonly known by the locals as the former Café Schober, this is a cosy and old-fashioned coffee shop tucked away in the Old Town.
 The décor may not be to everyone’s taste, but their selection of cakes and pastries are undeniably exquisite.
 Popular choices include their plum crumble cake, almond croissants and macarons.